 A dust collector is a system that removes dust and debris from the air in any workspace.
 The system cleans the air by forcing it through multiple airtight filters.
 When the air cleans out, it is expelled outside or recirculated.
 That is after the system has achieved the proper emission standards.
 Production creates many contaminants, which is why there are dust collectors to remove the pollutants.

+The dust collector has multiple components that complement each other to fulfill the duty.
+These include a blower, dust filter, cleaning system, receptacle, and means of collecting particulate matter.
 In other words, that is a design meant to capture toxic contaminants.
-The dust collector has multiple components that complement each other to fulfill the duty.
-These include a blower, dust filter, cleaning system, receptacle, and means of collecting the particulate matter.

-The types of dust collecting equipment include fabric filter baghouses, inertial separators known as mechanical cyclones, cartridge collectors, wet scrubbers, and electrostatic precipitators.
-Baghouse dust collectors gained popularity since they have a 99% efficiency.
+The types of dust-collecting equipment include fabric filter baghouses, inertial separators known as mechanical cyclones, cartridge collectors, wet scrubbers, and electrostatic precipitators.
+Baghouse dust collectors gained popularity since they have 99% efficiency.
 The types of pollutants removed depend on the industry.
 Dust collectors are made with specific designs to meet the needs of each environmental condition.